 - 1/4 teaspoon red pepper flakes

-- 1/2 cup freshly grated Pecorino Romano, or Parmesan ( I personally use a blend of Asiago & Parmesan)
+- 1/2 cup freshly grated Asiago, Pecorino Romano, or Parmesan ( I personally use a blend of Asiago & Parmesan)

 Make sure to salt your water for the pasta with kosher salt.
 If you cannot find orecchiette, substitute small shells.
-Cook it al dente.
-Drain the pasta, reserving 1/4 cup of the cooking water
+Cook the pasta al dente.
+Drain the pasta, reserving 1/4 cup of the cooking water to set aside.

 Add the cooked and drained pasta and toss well.

 Fresh grated cheese really makes a difference here.
 It is really worth the extra step and effort.
-However,if you have to substitute it’s not the end of the world.
-If you can’t find Romano, it’s fine to substitute Parmigiano Reggiano.
+However, if you have to substitute it’s not the end of the world.
+If you can’t find Asiago or Romano, it’s fine to substitute Parmigiano Reggiano.